 WORLD-CHANGING RESEARCH.
 POWERFUL CONNECTIONS.

-The Convergence Center at Discovery Park District is your front door to Purdue University and the District.
+The Convergence Center is your front door to Purdue University and Discovery Park District at Purdue.
 This new construction five-story, 143,000 square-foot, Class A professional office building is available for occupancy.
-Plant your flag right in the heart of the District, within walking distance of Purdue’s research centers, institutes and more than 35,000 students, 15,000 graduate students and 2,000 faculty.
+Plant your flag right in the heart of the district, within walking distance of Purdue’s research centers, institutes and more than 35,000 students, 15,000 graduate students and 2,000 faculty.

 ADAPTIVE LAB + STUDIO

-Located in the heart of the District at the western edge of Purdue University, envision modular lab spaces facilitating a breadth of uses, from electronics, machining, CAD and maker-space functions—to higher acuity Bio/Chem lab needs complemented by smaller break-out, collaboration spaces for specific lab projects.
+Located in the heart of Discovery Park District at Purdue at the western edge of Purdue University, envision modular lab spaces facilitating a breadth of uses, from electronics, machining, CAD and maker-space functions—to higher acuity Bio/Chem lab needs complemented by smaller break-out, collaboration spaces for specific lab projects.

 PURDUE TECHNOLOGY CENTER AEROSPACE